pushchain/push-chain-node/x/utv/README.md

 ## Overview

-The UTV module acts as the verification layer in a universal system, ensuring the authenticity of transactions before execution on the destination chain.
+The UTV module acts as the verification layer in a universal system, ensuring the authenticity of transactions before execution on the Push chain.